BlackDex/rust-musl/README.md

 For stable you can just use the tags listed below, or add `-stable` to it.
 If you want to be sure that you are using a specific stable version you can use `-X.Y.Z` or `-stable-X.Y.Z`.
 Stables builds are automatically triggered if there is a new version available.

+### OpenSSL v3.0
+If you want to use the OpenSSL v3.0 versions, you need to add `-openssl3` as the last postfix for the tag.
+The images without an extra postfix are using the default v1.1 version.

 ## Usage
 |        Cross Target            |    Docker Tag    |